Dynamic-LeJEPA/Dynamic-LeJEPA/README.md

 -Manuscript text and figures: CC BY 4.0

--Trained checkpoints and derived result files:
+-Trained checkpoints and derived result files :

   nuScenes: CC BY-NC-SA 4.0